aneeqmuh/interiors-website/README.md

   # Interior Design Landing Page

   This is a code bundle for Interior Design Landing Page.
-The original project is available at https://www.figma.com/design/IZRvLq7TSYFMib7kAMiojM/Interior-Design-Landing-Page.

   ## Running the code

   Run `npm i` to install the dependencies.